zker-themes/sparanoid.com/_app/_posts/note/2015-04-27-amazon-s3-cloudfront.md

 ### Update SSL Certificate

 If the certificate you're using is expiring, you need first upload the new certificate with a different `server-certificate-name`, change the expiring certificate to the new one, then you can optionally remove the old certificate with `aws iam delete-server-certificate`.
-You can also list all existing certificates via `aws iam list-server-certificate`.
+You can also list all existing certificates via `aws iam list-server-certificates`.

 [^1]: See "Determining the Size of the Public Key in an SSL Certificate" section in [Using an HTTPS Connection to Access Your Objects - Amazon CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/SecureConnections.html)